skinwalker3654/C_DATABASE/README.md

 - If `database.txt` dosent exists than the program creats it
 - The colors are not the same in every systems or terminal configuration
 - You cant insert two students with the same name or ID
+- You cant insert names with spaces not even with quotes